otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The Prekey Server must have these capabilities:

-- Receive user profiles, prekey profiles and a set of prekey messages, and store them by the corresponding identity.
+- Receive client profiles, prekey profiles and a set of prekey messages, and store them by the corresponding identity.
 Inform that this operation have failed or has been successful.
 - Deliver prekey ensembles previously stored.
 - Inform the publisher about how many prekey messages are stored for them.
 - Inform the retriever when there are no prekey ensembles (or any of its values)